-Infant, toddler, and young pre-k families are asked to drop -off and pick-up their child at Door 2.
-Temporary parking is available in the WSU Gold lot located on Sanborn St. entrance of Helble Hall when dropping off or picking up children.
+Infant, toddler, and young Pre-k families are asked to drop-off and pick-up their child at Door 2 of Helble Hall.
+Pre-K and school age families are asked to drop-off and pick-up their child at Door 7 of Helble Hall playground.
+Parking is available for short-term in the WSU Gold lot located on Sanborn St. entrance of Helble Hall when dropping off or picking up children.
 Please be aware that parking may be limited when WSU classes are in session.
+Additional 15-minute parking spots are available on Sanborn Street or along Lafayette Street.